epics-containers/p38-services/beamline-chart/README.md

 This approach could therefore be reviewed once this PR is released: https://github.com/helm/helm/pull/10077

-The other reasons for this approach are:

-1. We prefer to have the entire definition of an IOC domain in a single repository. rather than pulling the chart from a chart repository.

 To deploy at IOC using beamline chart make sure you have epics-containers-cli installed and you are connected to the correct kubernetes cluster.